HannahPinson/hannahpinson.github.io/index.md

 </p>

 <p>
-  I'm currently in Hawaii to present this work at the ICNL conference.
+  I'm currently in Hawaii to present this work at the ICML conference.
 Come meet me Tuesday morning in poster session 1, poster 500, or send me a message using the links below! 🌴🐠
 </p>